by KG MacGregor

 GCLS Goldie Awards

-A Proper Cuppa Tea — Finalist, Ann Bannon Popular Choice and Contemporary Romance: Mid-Length Novels.
+A Proper Cuppa Tea — Winner, Ann Bannon Popular Choice and Finalist, Contemporary Romance: Mid-Length Novels.

 FROM THE AUTHOR